 At St. Christopher Truckers Relief Fund every month, we work with truck drivers that have experienced the devastating effects of a heart attack.
 After a heart attack, the heart is very weak and that can cause several concerns for the body and its recovery.
 A good diet is key to a healthy lifestyle but that’s only one step in the recovery process.
 After a heart attack, people may experience shortness of breath and chest pain.
 While the majority of the drivers are men, we have also talked with women who have had a heart attack.
 One day a driver is driving down the road and the next day, she wakes up in the hospital.
 No one can predict when something like this is going to happen.
+Those looking to improve their heart’s health may want to consider trying a CBD-related product like a CBD VapeShot as the properties of this ingredient purportedly help lower high blood pressure which could reduce the chances of health conditions, including stroke, heart attack, and metabolic syndrome.

 Many trucking companies are proposing first aid training for their staff members, so they are aware of what they need to do if first aid is needed.
 Employees are taught the “signs and symptoms” of a heart attack.
 Those “symptoms” can be very different in a woman.
 Women may experience typical symptoms but they need to be aware of the other symptoms and take those symptoms seriously.